adam-srut/QD-engine/README.md

 ```

 ---
-### Fourier Grid Hamiltonian
+### Variational solution of time-independent Schrödinger equation on a grid
-Variational calculation of eigenstates and energies with Fourier Grid Hamiltonian method.[3]
+User can request a variational calculation of eigenstates and energies with the Dynamic Fourier Method.
+[3]
+This calculation exploits the fact that iterative diagonalization methods based on Krylov subspaces do not need access to the full matrix as long as the action of the matrix on a random vector is available.
+The action of the Hamiltonian is then calculated via the Dynamic Fourier Method and the eigenstates and energies are found without the necessity of constructing the full Hamiltonian matrix.

 User must provide a file with the potential energy and specify the mass of the particles (two masses for 2D-potentials).
-A full diagonalization of the Hamiltonian can be preformed (`method: "exact"`) or only the lowest eigenvalues can be calculated using Lanczos algorithm (`method: "iterative"`).
+The method is invoked with `variational` keyword.
+Number of eigenstates to calculated is given in a sub-block with `Nmax` keyword.
 Example input file might look like this:
 ```
 dimensions : 1          # Number of dimensions:
 potential : "GS_pot.nc" # File with a potential (expected in NetCDF format) mass : 14.006           # for 2D use [14.006, 14.006]

-# Fouried Grid Hamiltonian method:
+# Variational method:
-FGH:
+variational:
     Nmax: 5                     # Number of eigenvalues and eigenstates to calculate
-    method: "iterative"   # Method for matrix diagonalization
+    method: "DynamicFourier"    # Method for matrix diagonalization
 ```
 Output is going to be saved to `eigenstates.nc` file.

 It is possible to use non-default advanced parameters.
-This might be desireable when dealing with 2D potentials, where a lot of memory is needed to store the Hamiltonian matrix.
+This might be desireable when convergence issues of the Lanczos algorithm occur.
-Especially constructing the Hamiltonian in single-precision.
-Following block can be added to under the `FGH` keyword:
 ```
+variational:
+    Nmax: 5
+    method: "DynamicFourier"
     advanced:                  # Advanced options
         precision: "Double"    # Precision of the matrix elements ("Double" or "Single")
         krylovdim: 100         # Dimension of the Krylov subspace
         tol: 12                # Requested accuracy
         maxiter: 100           # Maximum number of iterations
         verbosity: 1           # Verbosity level (1-only warnings; 3-info after every iteration)
 ```

+Fourier Grid Hamiltonian method is also available.
+[4] Option `method: "Exact"` will invoke construction of the full Hamiltonian matrix and also the full diagonalization.
+This is useful for 1D potentials and when degenerate states might occur.
+For larged grids, this methods become quickly too demanding memory-wise.
+Lastly, construction of the full Hamiltonian and diagonalization with Lanczos algorithm can be requested with `method: "Iterative"`, this method is obsolete and does not have advantages over the Dynamic Fourier Method.

+&nbsp;&nbsp;&nbsp;&nbsp;[3] Kosloff & Kosloff J. Chem.
+Phys., 79(4), 1983, [DOI:10.1063/1.445959](https://doi.org/10.1063/1.445959) \
-&nbsp;&nbsp;&nbsp;&nbsp;[3] Marston & Balint-Kurti, J. Chem.
+&nbsp;&nbsp;&nbsp;&nbsp;[4] Marston & Balint-Kurti, J. Chem.
 Phys., 1989, 91(6), 3571-3576, [DOI:10.1063/1.456888](https://doi.org/10.1063/1.456888)